venusjs/venusjs.github.com/_source/contents/tutorials/_phantomjs/content.markdown

 $ venus run -t tests.js -n
 ```

-The command line option -n or --phantom [path to binary] will specify the test to run with PhantomJS
+The command line option -n or --phantom will specify the test to run with PhantomJS